 Lipid: Another word for "fat."
-(Please see the various meanings of Fat.)
-A lipid is more formally defined as a substance such as a fat, oil or wax that dissolves in alcohol but not in water.
-Lipids contain carbon, hydrogen and oxygen but have far less oxygen proportionally than carbohydrates.
+(Please see the various meanings of fat.)
+A lipid is chemically defined as a substance that is insoluble in water and soluble in alcohol, ether, and chloroform.

-Lipids are an important part of living cells.
+Lipids are an important component of living cells.
 Together with carbohydrates and proteins, lipids are the main constituents of plant and animal cells.

 Lipids include fatty acids, neutral fats, waxes and steroids (like cortisone).
 Compound lipids (lipids complexed with another type of chemical compound) comprise the lipoproteins, glycolipids and phospholipids.

 Back to MedTerms online medical dictionary A-Z List